axibase/atsd/api/data/series/csv-insert.md

 ### Errors

-* "Empty first row" if no rows are found.
+* `Empty first row` if no rows are found.
-* "CSV must have at least 2 columns" if header contains less than 2 columns.
+* `CSV must have at least 2 columns` if header contains less than 2 columns.
-* "First header must be 'time' specified in Unix milliseconds or 'date' (ISO 8601 date)" if the name of the first column in the header is neither `time` nor `date`.
+* `First header must be 'time' specified in Unix milliseconds or 'date' (ISO 8601 date)` if the name of the first column in the header is neither `time` nor `date`.
-* "No data" if the number of data rows is 0.
+* `No data` if the number of data rows is 0.

 ## Example